informatics-isi-edu/echo_lab_assistant/docs/ErmrestHandler.md

 A class that allows a user to easily create new tables,schemas,catalogs in an ermrest database.
 Allows user to put, delete and retireve data in a specified table.

+## Constructor(username,password)
+ - Takes in the username for login
+ - Takes in the password for login

 ## get_cookie(username,password) method
 starts a session and returns a cookie for future interaction.
 Called in constructor